matter-labs/zksync-web-era-docs/docs/dev/testnet/known-issues.md

 ## Metamask native transfers not working

-It is not currently possible to transfer ERC-20s inside the Metamask interface.
+It is not currently possible to transfer ERC-20 tokens inside the Metamask interface.

 **Solution.** For now, transfers inside zkSync you should be done via the [zkSync Wallet](https://portal.zksync.io) dApp.